IgniteUI/igniteui-xplat-docs/doc/en/components/grids/tree-grid/overview.md

 ## {Platform} Tree Grid Example

 In this example, you can see how users can manipulate hierarchical or flat data.
-We have included filtering and sorting options, pinning and hiding, row selection, export to excel and csv, and cell templating that uses our Sparkline component.
+We have included filtering and sorting options, pinning and hiding, row selection, export to excel and csv.

 <code-view style="height:700px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"